What is the Assemblage Point?

 As William James said, “The greatest discovery of my generation is that a man can alter his life simply by altering his attitude of mind.”
 Our generation has the power not only to alter our attitude of mind but our entire state of being on every level and for the better.
 To do so, we often do not need courses of mind-altering drugs, lengthy counselling sessions, hypnotherapy or electric shock treatment (all of which patients have been able to avoid as a result of having their assemblage point centred), but the ability to recognise if we need an assemblage point shift and, if so, to obtain one of the highest standard.
 And, if we have the aptitude and ability, to learn how to centre the assemblage point of others.
 This book, I hope, will inspire others to learn about the assemblage point and its significance within our lives and our world.

-This is an extract from Drs Angela and Tom Blaen, Sparkling Energy Medicine: Dynamics of Assemblage Point and Gemstone Healing.
+This is an extract from Drs Angela, Tom and Anna Blaen, The Assemblage Point: Dynamics of Assemblage Point and Gemstone Healing.

 To order a copy of the book click here.